|Course Length:||2 Years Full-Time|

 A Masters degree in Social Work is your entry to a range of career opportunities in working with children, adults and communities.
 You will be able to work within the statutory, voluntary, private and charitable sectors.

 Upon successful completion of the programme, you will gain eligibility to apply for registration with the regulator for social work.
 As social work is a regulated profession, you will be expected to adhere to the standards set out by the professional regulator as well as other profession-specific organisations and agencies, such as the British Association of Social Workers.
 The regulator also monitors the performance of social work courses at universities, the reports of which are in the public domain.

-Tuition fees for students joining this MA in academic year 2020/21 are £6,120 for Year 1 for UK and EU students and £13,250 for Year 1 for international students (pending confirmation of arrangements for EU students).
+Tuition fees for students joining this MA in academic year 2020/21 are £6,120 for Year 1 for UK and EU students and £13,250 for Year 1 for international students.
 Tuition fees for Year 2, studied in academic year 2021/22, are still to be announced.

 Financial support information for international students can be found at www.edgehill.ac.uk/international/fees.